poornima-alugubelly/Banana-Speak/README.md

 # Banana-Speak
+## About
- A simple English to Minionese translator built using Javascript and api from https://funtranslations.com/.
+ A simple English to Minionese translator built using Javascript and API from https://funtranslations.com/.
+## How it works?
+ The user has to enter the text he wishes to translate and click on the translate button , the translated text is fetched from the Funtranslations APi and displayed to the user.